swanson/swanson.github.com/_posts/2016-04-19-getting-reacquainted-with-customers.md

 I emailed 806 users, 265 opened the email (33%) and 106 responded to the survey (40% of people that opened).
 I think those numbers are great given that the email came out of the blue to folks that we haven't communicated with.

+*Update*: The final numbers after a week were 297 opens (37%) and 127 responses (43% of people that opened).

 From the results, I confirmed that most of our users are using the product to track team happiness for software projects (75%) and that a decent amount are also using Slack (30%).

 I also collected free-form snippets that I can use to re-work marketing copy to mirror the words and phrases that my customers are using.